wcgordon1/lamplighter/manuscript/publish/ch5_The_Night_Wardens.md

 "We work around people who don't understand," Rooke added.
 "Officials who see us as amateurs, citizens who think we're playing with superstitions."

 "The results speak for themselves," Ms. Kestrel said.
-"When lamps stay lit, when accidents don't happen—that's our validation."
+"When lamps stay lit, when accidents don't happen; that's our validation."

 Ivy nodded, feeling responsibility settle around her shoulders.
 The work was bigger than she'd realized, more complex.
 But there was something satisfying about serving the city's needs, being part of a tradition that kept the lights burning.